Make these gorgeous and easy oven-dried orange slices for Boho or farmhouse Christmas decor, orange slice garland, diy ornaments, and more!

 Remember the normal-looking oranges we had as kids?
 I couldn’t find any at my grocery store.
 I suspect it might be the wrong time of year.
 So instead, I grabbed some thicker-skinned satsumas and a few navel oranges.

-Navel oranges are usually wonky inside, so I knew they probably wouldn’t make for nice-looking slices.
-But I grabbed a few to use for peel pieces.
+Navel oranges are usually a bit wonky inside, so I knew they probably wouldn’t make for nice-looking slices.
+But I grabbed a few to use for dried orange peel.

 - oranges or tangerines